pushkin-consortium/pushkin/docs-gitbook/advanced/modifying-site-template/react-bootstrap.md

 ## Spacing

-React Bootstrap spacing is a utility which assigns responsive margin or padding classes to elements to modify its display position.
+React Bootstrap spacing is a utility that assigns responsive margin or padding classes to elements to modify their display position.

 The classes are named using the format {property}{sides}-{size} for xs and {property}{sides}-{breakpoint}-{size} for sm, md, lg, and xl.